ZoneMinder/zmNinja/docs/guides/FAQ.rst

   able to connect to it.
 Check ES logs, also check zmNinja logs.
 The answer will be between them

-* If you are running ES in dlandon's docker image and are seeing connection to the ES being reset, you may need to restart the ES manually.
-I don't use that docker image - to further debug, please raise issues in the docker repo.

 * Make sure the image being sent is less than 1MB.
 This is a new restriction with FCMv1